El Cuatrero

-El Cuatrero (born 1996) is a Mexican luchador enmascarado, or masked professional wrestler currently signed to Lucha Libre AAA Worldwide but is inactive due to incarceration.
-Best known for his work for Consejo Mundial de Lucha Libre (CMLL) based in Mexico City.
+Rogelio Reyes N. (born 1996), better known by his ring name El Cuatrero, is a Mexican luchador enmascarado (or masked professional wrestler), signed to Lucha Libre AAA Worldwide (AAA), but is inactive due to incarceration.
+He is best known for his work for Consejo Mundial de Lucha Libre (CMLL).

 He is the son of lucha libre legend Cien Caras and the nephew of Máscara Año 2000 and Universo 2000.
 Cuatrero, his brother Sansón and their cousin Forastero form a trio known as Nueva Generación Dinamita ("New Generation Dynamite").
 NGD are presented as the successors to Los Hermanos Dinamita, which was formed by Cien Caras, Máscara Año 2000 and Universo 2000.
-His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 His ring name is Spanish for "The Horsethief" or "The Cattle Rustler", reflected in the cowboy-inspired ring gear and mask he wears during shows.

-El Cuatrero is one time CMLL World Middleweight Champion, one third of the Mexican National Trios Championship (with Sansón and Forastero) and the Occidente Trios Championship (with Sansón and Forastero).
+El Cuatrero is a one-time CMLL World Middleweight Champion, one third of the Mexican National Trios Championship (with Sansón and Forastero) and the Occidente Trios Championship (with Sansón and Forastero).
 At one point, he held four championships simultaneously, as he and Sansón also held the CMLL Arena Coliseo Tag Team Championship as well.
-He won the mask of Ángel de Oro in the main event of CMLL's 2018 Homenaje a Dos Leyendas show on March 16, 2018.
+In AAA, he has held the AAA World Tag Team Championship and AAA World Trios Championship with his brother and cousin.
+On March 16, 2018, he won the mask of Ángel de Oro in the main event of CMLL's 2018 Homenaje a Dos Leyendas show.

+On March 10, 2023, El Cuatrero was arrested on an arrest warrant in Mexico City and charged with attempted femicide and domestic violence against his former girlfriend and fellow professional wrestler Stephanie Vaquer.